 The only items that can go in the yellow bin are:

-• Clean plastic bottles and containers that are 3 litres or smaller in size but no smaller than a yoghurt pottle and not squashed.
+• Clean plastic bottles, trays and containers that are larger than a yoghurt pottle and smaller than 4 litres.
 These are items:

 • numbered 1, such as soft drink bottles